Skip to main content

 --gecko-binary <path>--firefox-binaryCustom Gecko-family binary path.system default

---polyfill [boolean]-Enable compatibility polyfill behavior.true
+--polyfill [boolean]-Enable browser.* API compatibility polyfill for Chromium targets.true

 --starting-url <url>-Starting URL in launched browser.unset